seed-rs/seed-homepage/markdown/structure.md

  on our `&str` literal, to convert it into an owned `String`.

 The model holds all data used by the app, and will be replaced with updated versions when the data changes.
 Use owned data in the model; eg `String` instead of `&'static str`.
-The model may be split into sub-structs to organize it – this is especially useful as the app grows.
+The model may be split into sub-structs to organize it – this is especially useful as the app grows:
-Sub-structs must implement `Clone`:

 ```rust
 #[derive(Clone)]
 struct FormData {